 - 1/2 Cup Walnuts, Pecans or Almonds

-In a large bowl, beat together the butter and 1 C. of the sugar with an electric mixer until light and fluffy.
+- In a large bowl, beat together the butter and 1 cup of the sugar with an electric mixer until light and fluffy.
 Add in the vanilla and egg yolks and mix together well, scraping the sides of the bowl once.

-In another bowl, beat the egg whites with an electric mixer until frothy.
-Slowly pour in the sugar as you beat the egg white, beating them until stiff peaks form.
+- In another bowl, beat the egg whites with an electric mixer until frothy.
+Slowly pour in the remaining cup of sugar as you beat the egg whites, beating them until stiff peaks form.